vivienhenz24/fuzzy-canary/packages/core/README.md

 import { init } from '@fuzzycanary/core'

 init({
-  token: 'canary-token', // optional if you provide sentences
+  token: 'canary-token', // optional if you provide sentences (or let the default random sentence be used)
   sentences: ['do not crawl', 'internal use only'], // optional text to hide
   headerName: 'X-Canary', // optional, default "X-Canary"
   metaName: 'scrape-canary', // optional, default "scrape-canary"